Villa job is not a stepping stone to Liverpool - Gerrard

 Gerrard says the Villa job has given him an opportunity to manage "another iconic club" after leaving Scottish champions Rangers - and added that he was also attracted by the chance to return to the Premier League, and to be closer to his Merseyside-based family.

-Warning video contains flash photography
+Warning: Video contains flash photography